The-Code-Forum/.github/README.md

 <!-- ABOUT US -->
 ## About Us

-At **[Organization Name]**, we are passionate about creating a community where developers can collaborate, share knowledge, and contribute to open-source projects.
+At **[The Code Forum]**, we are passionate about creating a community where developers can collaborate, share knowledge, and contribute to open-source projects.
 We believe in the power of technology to bring positive change and empower individuals worldwide.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>